aurelienpierreeng/ansel-website/content/_index.md

 {{% row %}}
 {{% card title="Edits" icon="desktop" %}}
-Ansel is based on darktable 4.0 and is fully compatible with XMP edits and database darktable 2.x up to 4.0 database and XMP files.
+Ansel is based on darktable 4.0 and is fully compatible with darktable 2.x up to 4.0 database and XMP files.
 {{% /card %}}
 {{% card title="Cameras" icon="camera" %}}
 New cameras may need up to 24 months to be fully supported after their commercial release.
+{{< button url="https://rawspeed.org/CameraSupport.html" label="Supported cameras" icon="wrench" >}}
 {{% /card %}}
 {{% /row %}}

 {{% /container %}}